 As a result, the answer is do not roll your nondeductible basis into your qualified retirement plan such as a 401(k) or 403(b).
 If you do, be sure to roll back out the exact value of your nondeductible basis (or more) before December 31 so as to have a Line 9 sum that is higher than your Line 5 basis.

-One method of correcting this mistake would be to roll the funds out of your 401(k) plan and directly into a Roth IRA.
-In our example, if you rolled back out $12,000 from your pre-tax 401(k) directly to your Roth IRA, then your Line 8 Total Roth Conversions of Form 8606 would be $12,000, making Line 9 and Line 5 equal and Line 10 the perfect 100% of a clean backdoor Roth.
+One method of correcting this mistake would be to roll the funds out of your 401(k) plan, into a Traditional IRA, and then convert it into a Roth IRA.
+In our example, if you rolled back out $12,000 from your pre-tax 401(k) to traditional IRA and then in a Roth conversion to your Roth IRA, then your Line 8 Total Roth Conversions of Form 8606 would be $12,000, making Line 9 and Line 5 equal and Line 10 the perfect 100% of a clean backdoor Roth.

 401(k)-to-IRA and IRA-to-401(k) rollovers can be very complicated to get right.
 Be bold in asking for assistance.
 It can save you a lot of time, headache, and money if you do it right on the first try.